CHARANSAI1919/RoboSpeaker/README.md

 # RoboSpeaker
-It is small project made using python and its packages
+It is a small project made using python and its packages